dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 Instead of using an already existing language, I could've also used an intermediate representation or bytecode like WASM or Java Bytecode.
 This would've meant that I could get a lot of benchmarks for my JIT and I could easily compare results to other VMs.
-To be honest today this sounds a lot more feasible than it was back then.
+To be honest, today this sounds a lot more feasible than it was back then.
 There are so many features you need to implement to run any non-trivial benchmark, I didn't think it was feasible to run any non-trivial program.
 A big obstacle in writing complex benchmarks for Dora is the missing standard library: This could've been solved by using e.g. Classpath or OpenJDK.
 So this might have been easier, but still it was certainly also interesting to "design" a programming language.